 NOS Alive is one of the largest music festivals in Portugal.
 This three-day event offers music from some of the best bands in a great location by the river, near Lisbon.

-The Jazz in August at the Gulbenkian is Lisbon’s biggest music festival devoted to the jazz genre.
-This year the Festival brings the best and freshest music to the Portuguese capital.
+Jazz in August at the Gulbenkian is Lisbon’s biggest music festival devoted to the jazz genre.
+This year the festival brings the best and freshest music to the Portuguese capital.

 Looking for a public space to watch the European Championship 2016?
 Here are some of the best spots in Lisbon to enjoy this major sporting event amongst locals.

 Festival ao Largo announces fifteen outdoor performances from 8 to 30 July.
 Everyone can enjoy classical concerts, theatre, ballet and opera in front of the Teatro Nacional de São Carlos.
 Entrance is free.

 Come and celebrate St Anthony, patron saint of Lisbon.
 The narrow streets of Alfama, Lisbon’s oldest neighbouhood, fill with music, dance, grilled sardines and free fun for everyone.